khs-kks/todo-list/README.md

 # todo-list

-Project is written in vanilla HTML, CSS, and JS.
+A Project written in vanilla HTML, CSS, and JS.